Blt Azumaya algebras and moduli of maximal orders: Normal orders and parabolic Azumaya algebras

 \begin{defn} Say that a hereditary order $A$ over $R$ is \emph{of type $m$\/} if $A\tensor R^{hs}$ has exactly $m$ distinct indecomposable projective modules, where $R^{hs}$ is the strict Henselization of $R$.
 Given a positive divisor $m$ of $n$, call an Azumaya algebra $\ms A$ over $\ms X$ \emph{of type $m$\/} if representation associated to $\ms A$ is the restriction of scalars of the regular representation of $\m_m$ via the natural quotient map $\m_n\to\m_m$. \end{defn}

-Consider the category $\mc F$ of faithfully flat quasi-finite \'etale $R$-schemes $U\to R$ with $R$ of pure dimension $1$.
-This category carries a natural topology generated by surjections.
-We will call this the \emph{hereditary site\/} of $\spec R$.
-Define two stacks on the hereditary site of $\spec R$ as follows.
+\begin{defn} The \emph{hereditary site} $\mc F$ of $\Spec R$ is the site whose underlying category consists of faithfully flat quasi-finite \'etale $R$-schemes $U\to \Spec R$ with $U$ of pure dimension $1$, with coverings given by collections of $R$-maps $U_i\to U$ that are jointly surjective. \end{defn} Define two stacks on the hereditary site of $\spec R$ as follows.

 \begin{defn} Given an object $U\to\spec R$, an Azumaya algebra $\ms A$ on $\ms X_U$ is \emph{$n$-typed\/} if for each closed point $u\in U$ the restriction of $\ms A$ to $\ms X\tensor_R\ms O_{U,u}$ has type $m$ for some positive integer $m$ dividing $n$.
 A hereditary order $A$ on $U$ is \emph{$n$-typed\/} if for every closed point $u\in U$, the restriction of $A$ to $\ms O_{U,u}$ has type $m$ for some positive integer $m$ dividing $n$. \end{defn}